 As a thumb rule, for areas such as warehouse with a wide temperature range, we place one Data Logger for every 10 cubic meters.
 For areas such as cold rooms with a narrow temperature range, we place one data logger for every 5 cubic meter.

 All data loggers will start recording simultaneously and the recording continues for predetermined period.
 For a cold room, the data collection will be for 4-6 days.
 The data collection period will be 7-14 days for a warehouse.
 There is no need to carry out the study for a very long period.
 During a particular climatic season, the inside behavior remains almost constant.
 So if the study is carried out for couple of days, it will give an indication of the general behavior.
 It is ideal to include couple of working days and at least one holiday.

-We will briefly explain the method and procedure for carrying out temperature mapping study and qualification.
+We will briefly explain the method and procedure for carrying out temperature mapping study and temperature qualification.